 - Creating new collateral with the new brand for all of the programs

-- Liaising with major stakeholders such as NAB
+- Liaising with major stakeholders including universities, professional associations, researchers and teachers

-- Putting in place communications policies and protocol for social media, media relations
+- Putting in place communications policies and protocol for social media, media relation